 The LG C2 42 has an OLED panel with a near-infinite contrast ratio, meaning blacks are deep and inky in dark rooms.

 The LG C2 42 doesn't have a backlight, so it doesn't require a local dimming feature.
 However, with a near-infinite contrast ratio, there isn't any blooming around bright objects, and it's the equivalent of a perfect local dimming feature.
 We still film these videos on the monitor so you can see how the screen performs and compare it with a monitor that has local dimming.

-The LG C2 42 has disappointing peak brightness in PC Mode.
-These results are from after calibration in the 'Game Optimizer' Picture Mode with the input set to 'PC', which lets you achieve low input lag and proper text clarity when using it as a PC monitor.
+The LG C2 42 has disappointing peak brightness in PC Mode, and it's not as bright as the Sony 42 A90K OLED.
+These results are from after calibration in the 'Game Optimizer' Picture Mode with Game Optimizer enabled and the input set to 'PC', which lets you achieve low input lag and proper text clarity when using it as a PC monitor.
 However, 'Game Optimizer' locks you out of many settings in SDR, including Peak Brightness, which is why the screen is dim, and it's not enough to fight glare in a well-lit room.
-It's beneficial when using it as a PC monitor because there's no Automatic Brightness Limiter that makes full-screen documents and webpages dimmer, and it also helps reduce the risk of permanent burn-in.
+It's beneficial when using it as a PC monitor because there's no Automatic Brightness Limiter that makes full-screen documents and webpages dimmer.
+It also helps reduce the risk of permanent burn-in.

 You can also see the results in the 'Expert (Dark Room)' Picture Mode with the Peak Brightness setting on 'High' below.
 The TV gets brighter when you're streaming regular content out of Game Mode, but like with any OLED, larger areas of bright colors are dimmer, so it isn't ideal to use with regular desktop use, as full-size windows are noticeably dimmer.